tsangkevin99/tsangk3040Art/README.md

    - If Markdown is new to you, check out this [Markdown Tutorial](https://www.markdowntutorial.com/) for a quick introduction.
    - You can use [Visual Studio Code](https://visualstudio.microsoft.com/downloads/) to format your resume in Markdown.
 - A [GitHub](https://github.com/) Account
-   - You will use GitHub Pages to host your formatted resume
+   - You will use GitHub Pages to host your formatted resume.
 - Basic knowledge on Jekyll/YAML
    - If you are unfamiliar with Jekyll/YAML, check out this [Tutorial](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_yaml_tutorial.html) for a quick introduction.